grexor/pybio/README.md

 ENSG00000120948, TARDBP, 11012343, 11030527
 ```

-You can also easily access all transcripts of each gene with `gene.transcripts` and all exons of each transcript with `transcript.exons`.
+We can also easily access all transcripts of each gene with `gene.transcripts` and all exons of each transcript with `transcript.exons`.

 #### Dependencies